ec-europa/toolkit/docs/git-hooks.md

 └── site.make
 ```

+> Note: the script itself should be made executable to work.

 ### 2. toolkit-hooks-git-disable
 This target will delete the execution scripts so no more git hooks will
 be invoked.